 The fund balances at the year end are adequate to fulfil the obligations of the Academy Trust and provide a balance against most unforeseen future events.
-Whilst general restricted funds were in deficit by £5,548,000 (2019 - £5,786,000) at 31 August 2020, this is entirely because of the Local Government Pension Scheme liability.
+Whilst general restricted funds were in deficit by £7,678,000 (2020 - £5,548,000) at 31 August 2021, this is largely because of the Local Government Pension Scheme liability of £7,820,000 with £142,000 being unspent GAG carried forward.

 As the Local Government Pension Scheme is a funded scheme, employers' pension contributions will increase in line with any deficit over a period of years.
-The recent triennial evaluation of the Croydon LGPS scheme has resulted in a slightly smaller contribution rate for the Academy Trust for the next three years and from April 2020 there will be no requirement to make contributions to the Croydon's pension deficit for that three year period.
+The recent triennial evaluation of the Croydon LGPS scheme has resulted in a slightly smaller contribution rate for the Academy Trust for the next three years and from April 2020 there has been no requirement to make contributions to the Croydon's pension deficit.
 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
 The guarantee came into force on 18 July 2013.
 Accordingly, there is no direct impact on the Academy Trust's free reserves in recognising the deficit on the pension scheme.